 Why The First 5 Years of Child Development Are So Important

 As parents, we make it our goal to do whatever we can to improve the lives of our children.
-We read books, research various topics, provide social interaction, and ask lots of questions because we know early child development within the first five years of life are critical.
+We read baby and toddler parenting books, research various topics, provide social interaction, and ask lots of questions because we know early child development within the first five years of life are critical.
 One of the topics that become so important in parenting is our child’s physical and cognitive development.
 While no two children develop on the exact same timeline, there are sensitive time periods in which major developmental milestones are reached.
 One of the most critical time periods in child development and learning is from birth to five years old.
 The first five years of child development is crucial to their health, wellbeing, and the overall trajectory of their lives in a variety of ways.
-Fortunately, there are many things that parents can do to help their children develop and grow.
+Fortunately, there are many things that parents can do to help in their child’s growth and development..

 A keyword that is often used in regards to physical development is milestones.
 Developmental milestones are defined as the abilities that most children are able to perform by a certain age.
 During the first year of a baby’s life, physical milestones are centered on the infant learning how to master self-movement, hold objects, and develop hand-to-mouth coordination.
 Because rapid growth takes place before the age of one, milestones are characterized by months.